nuno-andre/clyphx/docs/macrobat_manual.md

 new parameter, the first Macro on the Learn Rack will update, which will create an undo point (or multiple undo points)._

+---

 ## nK RnR

 RnR Racks can Reset or Randomize parameters of the Devices on the Track they are on.
-RnR Racks don\'t make use of Macros, they strictly use the Rack\'s On/Off Switch.
-To access the function of these Racks, just change the state of the On/Off switch (if it\'s on, turn if off or vice versa).
+RnR Racks don't make use of Macros, they strictly use the Rack's On/Off Switch.
+To access the function of these Racks, just change the state of the On/Off switch (if it's on, turn if off or vice versa).

 RnR Racks are position-sensitive.
-This means that they way the operate depends on where they are located.
-If the RnR Rack is a top level Rack (not nested inside of another Rack), the RnR Rack will apply to other Devices on the Track.
-If the RnR Rack is nested inside of another Rack, the RnR Rack will apply to other Devices on the same Device Chain.
+The way they operate depends on where they are located.
+- If the RnR Rack is a top level Rack (not nested inside of another Rack), it will apply to other Devices on the Track.
+- If the RnR Rack is nested inside of another Rack, it will apply to other Devices on the same Device Chain.

 RnR Racks will not affect each other or other Macrobat Racks (except for the [MIDI Rack](#nk-midi)), only other Devices on the Track/Device Chain.